๐Ÿ“ŠHonors Statistics

 Chi-Square Test

-• Tests association between categorical variables using a contingency table that compares observed frequencies to expected frequencies under independence
+• Tests association between categorical variables using a contingency table that compares observed frequencies to expected frequencies calculated under the assumption of independence.

 Testing Variance Equality

-Before running certain parametric tests, you may need to verify that group variances are equal—this is where the F-test comes in.
+Before running certain parametric tests, you may need to verify that group variances are equal.
+That's where the F-test comes in.

 F-Test

-Compare: F-test vs. ANOVA F-statistic—both produce F-values, but the standalone F-test compares variances directly, while ANOVA's F-statistic tests whether means differ by comparing variance components.
+Compare: F-test vs. ANOVA F-statistic: both produce F-values, but the standalone F-test directly compares variances between two groups, while ANOVA's F-statistic tests whether means differ across groups by comparing variance components.
 Know which question each answers.

 Quick Reference Table